vsdip/shakti_vsdfpga/README.md

 ```

 ---

-This table and notes should help your customer understand how to interface with the `mkSoc` module.
-Let me know if you need further clarifications! 😊
----
 For more details on any component, refer to the Verilog codes in **"verilog"** folder or contact the maintainers.